 "Ministry of Finance, Department of Financial Services on 20th December 2018 has advised that the Alternative Mechanism (AM) has accorded its in-principle approval to the proposed amalgamation of Bank of Baroda, Vijaya Bank and Dena Bank," it said in a regulatory filing.

-Following which, the board of directors of Bank of Baroda had given in-principle approval for the proposed merger of the three state-owned lenders on September 29.
+Following which, the board of directors of Bank of Baroda had given an in-principle approval for the proposed merger of the three state-owned lenders on September 29.

 Both the other banks have also approved the merger proposal at their respective board levels.